 Who wouldn’t mind a nice warm breeze, right?
 But don't let first impressions fool you.
-The Jugo/Sirocco is a temperamental southerly to southeasterly wind that can easily take you by surprise in Croatia.
+The Sirocco (or Jugo as it's known locally) is a temperamental southerly to southeasterly wind that can easily take you by surprise in Croatia.
 But at other times it's like an angel, propelling your sailboat in textbook fashion.
 So what exactly can you expect and how to deal with it at sea?

-Holidaying on the Adriatic is particularly popular among Czechs, and doubly so for those who sail.
+Holidaying on the Adriatic is increasingly popular and doubly so for those who sail.
 After all, Croatia is blessed with beautiful scenery and picturesque historical towns, some of which are only accessible by boat (although you could squeeze onto a ferry), including the island towns of Hvar, Korcula and Komiza.
 Crystal-clear seas dotted with countless islands, charming romantic moorings, well-equipped marinas, and good but stable weather conditions in high season make for a truly attractive sailing destination.
-Whether you can fully enjoy it all depends very much on whether the Jugo/Sirocco crosses your path.
+Whether you can fully enjoy it all depends very much on whether the Jugo crosses your path.

 What is the Jugo/Sirocco?